tmcdonell/Lol/README.md

 because RRq does not have a CRTrans instance, but we need a CRTIndex type family instance for RRq.

+THIS BRANCH IS STALE AND HAS BEEN REPLACED BY cpeikert/tmcdonell-acctensor.
+This branch will be removed soon.

 --------------------------------------------------------------------------------

 This repository contains several Haskell libraries: